 Lake Country Stump Grinding logo Lake Country Stump Grinding (262) 710-1956

-DIY Stump Removal: 7 Methods Ranked from Worst to Best
+DIY Stump Removal: 7 Methods Ranked (2026 Wisconsin Guide)

-Seven ways to remove a tree stump yourself, ranked honestly by what actually works in Wisconsin.
-From the "do nothing and wait 10 years" method to renting your own grinder, here's what saves time and money — and what just costs you both.
+Seven ways to remove a tree stump yourself, ranked honestly by what actually works in Wisconsin's glacial-till soil and Lake Country yards.
+From the "do nothing and wait 10 years" method to renting your own grinder, here's what saves time and money, and what just costs you both.

 #7 Wait for natural decay